kalai4390/RepData_PeerAssessment1/README.md

 NOTE: The GitHub repository also contains the dataset for the assignment so you do not have to download the data separately.

-## the markdown file answers the following questions w.r.t to the dataset mentioned above
+## The markdown file answers the following questions w.r.t to the dataset mentioned above

 ### Loading and preprocessing the data